guardian/open-platform-site/documentation/md/index.md

 We maintain and support officially only one client, the [Scala client library](https://github.com/guardian/content-api-scala-client).

-However, clients for other languages have been created by the developer community, and you can find these on github:
+However, clients for other languages have been created by the developer community and you can find these on github:

  * Golang: [github.com/guardian/gocapiclient](https://github.com/guardian/gocapiclient)
  * Haskell: [github.com/guardian/content-api-haskell-client](https://github.com/guardian/content-api-haskell-client)